vsolovyov/blog/content/good-webcams.md

 What features are needed for a good webcam for streamers and video meetings?
 Audio: good parts (mics and ADC), good mechanical design and assembly (so nothing would rattle), and some post-processing.
-We certainly want some beam-forming capabilities to be able to focus on the person in front of webcam, so we will need more than one microphone, maybe up to 4.
+We certainly want some beam-forming capabilities to be able to focus on the person in front of the webcam, so we will need more than one microphone, maybe up to 4.
 These parts are easy to obtain, there are many in stock, it's not a problem.

-Even if I think that 4k is not needed, I’m pretty sure it’s really a requirement to have in an upmarket webcam, as it will be really hard to sell a pricy webcam that can only do 1080p.
+Even if I think that 4k is not needed, I’m pretty sure it’s really a requirement to have in an upmarket webcam, as it will be really hard to sell a pricey webcam that can only do 1080p.

-Also would be very nice to have some neural network inference on the chip, so we can run some AI stuff directly on webcam without bothering a user’s computer that can be busy with other things.
+Also would be very nice to have some neural network inference on the chip, so we can run some AI stuff directly on the webcam without bothering a user’s computer that can be busy with other things.

-I easily found three-piece assembly for iPhone 11 Pro for fifty bucks, two-piece from Huawei P40 Pro for twenty five and a one-piece from P40 Lite for ten dollars.
-That’s with lens, and bought in retail.
+I easily found a three-piece assembly for the iPhone 11 Pro for fifty bucks, two-piece from a Huawei P40 Pro for twenty five and a one-piece from P40 Lite for ten dollars.
+That’s with a lens, and bought in retail.
 Does it mean it costs peanuts (less than $5 for a sensor) to buy in bulk to produce my own webcam?
 Well...
 Maybe.
 I can’t just go and buy a couple thousands of these sensors.
 I’m pretty sure I can buy a couple thousands of replacement parts for phones, but sensors themselves are not sold freely.
 It's easy to buy some "random" sensor